Connector Remote Sync

 or Target

-Connector web UI.
-They also have the ability to manage a device and its configurations across both source and target connectors, ensuring any modifications are simultaneously synchronized between the pair.
+Connector user interface (UI).
+They also have the ability to manage a device and its configurations across both Source and target connectors, ensuring any modifications are simultaneously synchronized between the pair.

 To start resource data synchronization, go to the Source

 Connector resource setting page for setup.
 Enable the Remote-Sync toggle to start the data synchronization.
-Then create the same resource on the Target
+Then create the same resource with same data format on the Target

 Connector to start receiving data.